The regular procedure is regulated by Book 6 (right to asylum and other international protections, articles L510-1 to L.597-1) of the CESEDA.

 Hearing and decision

 Unless the appeal is rejected by order (ordonnance), the law provides for a hearing of the asylum seeker.
 The fact that the CNDA may reject cases without hearing them has an effect on the duration of the procedure.
-If the court decides “by order”, the duration of the procedure will be up to three months faster.

 A summons for a hearing has to be communicated to the applicant at least 30 days before the hearing in the regular procedure,[62] at the address indicated to the CNDA.[63]
 These hearings are public, unless the President of the section decides that it will be held in camera.
 In most cases, hearings were held in camera following a specific request from the applicant.
 The hearing in camera is ipso jure (de plein droit), meaning that it must be done if the applicant requests it.[64]
 The CNDA must specify in its decision whether the hearing is public or held in camera.[65]

 The hearing begins by the presentation of the report by the rapporteur.
 The judges can then interview the applicant.
-If the applicant is assisted by a lawyer, they is invited to make oral submissions, the administrative procedure before the CNDA being mainly written.
+If the applicant is assisted by a lawyer, they are invited to make oral submissions, the administrative procedure before the CNDA being mainly written.
 Following the hearing, the case is placed under deliberation.

-Out of the total of 67,142 decisions taken by the CNDA in 2022, 48,752 of them were issued following a hearing, of which 38,320 hearings were held in collegial function and 10,432 in single-judge format.
-The remaining 18,390 decisions were taken by order (ordonnance), i.e. 27% of all decisions.
+Out of the total of 66,358 decisions taken by the CNDA in 2023, 45,205 of them were issued following a hearing, of which 34,807 hearings were held in collegial function and 10,397 in single-judge format.
+The remaining 21,153 decisions were taken by order (ordonnance), i.e., 32% of all decisions.

 The hearing takes place at the CNDA headquarters in Montreuil, near Paris, but the use of videoconferencing for CNDA hearings is allowed.
-Since 1 January 2019, the CNDA may use videoconferencing, to ensure “a proper administration of justice”.
-The interpreter sits in a room together with the asylum seeker; if this is not possible, they are present from the side of the Court.[52]
-Where videoconferencing is used, the CNDA shall prepare two transcripts, one in the seat of the Court and one in the hearing room where the applicant is present.[53]
+Since 1 January 2019, the CNDA may use videoconferencing to ensure “a proper administration of justice”.
+The interpreter sits in a room together with the asylum seeker; if this is not possible, they are present from the side of the Court.[66]
+Where videoconferencing is used, the CNDA shall prepare two transcripts, one in the seat of the Court and one in the hearing room where the applicant is present.[67]

-The CNDA held 267 video hearings in 2022, up from 165 in 2021 and 104 in 2020.[54]
-In practice, videoconferencing has only been applied to appeals lodged overseas, where it replaced mobile court hearings.
-The 2018 asylum law reform paved the way for its implementation regarding applicants in mainland France without their consent.[55]
-The law passed constitutional review[56] and thus the President of the CNDA issued a decision providing that videoconferencing would be established from the premises of the Administrative Courts of Appeal of Lyon and Nancy for appeals lodged after 1 January 2019 by person registered in certain parts of the relevant regions.[57]
 This element of the 2018 reform was severely criticised, with practitioners referring to technical deficiencies in the videoconferencing system in Lyon.
-This negatively affects the quality of hearings and raises important fundamental rights concerns, which are exacerbated in cases involving vulnerable applicants.[58]
+This negatively affects the quality of hearings and raises important fundamental rights concerns, which are exacerbated in cases involving vulnerable applicants.[72]
 The measure was suspended, and a mediator appointed to find a solution that would suit both the Court and the lawyers.
-As a result, the Court and the lawyer organisations reached an agreement in November 2020, providing for the express consent of the applicant as a prerequisite for videoconferencing and the holding of decentralised mobile hearings in Lyon and Nancy.[59]
+As a result, the Court and the lawyer organisations reached an agreement in November 2020, providing for the express consent of the applicant as a prerequisite for videoconferencing and the holding of decentralised mobile hearings in Lyon and Nancy.[73]
 It also promoted a balance between videoconferencing and external hearings held directly by the court in Lyon and Nancy.
-In 2022, there were 35 hearing sessions (halfdays or days) by videoconference in Nancy and 32 in Lyon.
-The implementation of this agreement is monitored by a mixed steering committee of Court personnel, lawyers, interpreters, doctors’ representatives and audio-visual technical experts.[60]
+In 2023, there were 42 hearing sessions (halfdays or days) by videoconference in Nancy and 25 in Lyon.
+The implementation of this agreement is monitored by a mixed steering committee of Court personnel, lawyers, interpreters, doctors’ representatives and audio-visual technical experts.[74]
 This does not apply to videoconferencing for applicants overseas, only to the attempt to expand videoconferencing further with applicants in mainland France.

 Decisions of the CNDA are published (posted on the walls of the court building) after a period of 21 days following the hearing under regular procedure and after one week under accelerated procedure.[75]
 Negative decisions are forwarded to the Ministry of Interior, i.e. OFPRA and Prefectures.
 Since the COVID-19 crisis and considering the restrictions to access courts, the Court also publishes the anonymised list of its decisions on its website, thus enabling all applicants to be informed of decisions, including those who do not live in Paris.